Warning

 c.
 May 1862

-I suspect she was still in the Pauper Lunatic Asylum at this point, but I haven’t proved it.
+I suspect she was actually still in the Pauper Lunatic Asylum at this point, because her next appearance, in Oct 1862, is also in Bristol.

 Oct 1862